-- 75 This document describes the specifications for the upgrade of the Level-1 topology processor - 76 module (L1Topo) of the ATLAS Level-1 Calorimeter Trigger Processor (L1Calo) [1.1] .
-An - The L1Topo processor has initially been introduced into the ATLAS trigger in Phase-0 for Run-2 - 78 to improve trigger performance by correlating trigger objects (electromagnetic clusters, jets, - muons) and global quantities. - The new L1Topo will be installed in L1Calo during the long shutdown LS2, as part of the - Phase-1 upgrade, and it will operate during Run 3 (and early-on in run 4).
-It is built to be - forward compatible to a split Level-0/Level-1 Phase-2 system and may remain in the system - after the Phase-2 upgrade in LS3, dependent on the eventual trigger architecture in Phase-2. - The ATLAS Phase-1 Level-1 Trigger system comprises eFEX [1.2], jFEX [1.3], and gFEX - 85 [1.4] subsystems as calorimeter data sources for L1Topo.
+- 77 This document describes the specifications for the upgrade of the Level-1 topology processor - 78 module (L1Topo) of the ATLAS Level-1 Calorimeter Trigger Processor (L1Calo) [1.1] .
+An - 79 L1Topo processor has initially been introduced into the ATLAS trigger in Phase-0 for Run-2 - 80 to improve trigger performance by correlating trigger objects (electromagnetic clusters, jets, - 81 muons) and global quantities. - The new L1Topo will be installed in L1Calo during the long shutdown LS2, as part of the - Phase-1 upgrade, and it will operate during Run 3 (and early-on in run 4).
+It is built to be - forward compatible to a split Level-0/Level-1 Phase-2 system and may remain in the system - after the Phase-2 upgrade in LS3, dependent on the eventual trigger architecture in Phase-2. - The ATLAS Phase-1 Level-1 Trigger system comprises eFEX [1.3], iFEX [1.4], and gFEX - 87 [1.5] subsystems as calorimeter data sources for L1Topo.
 They are providing trigger object - data, "TOBs", to L1Topo via optical fibre bundles.
-Another source of trigger objects is the - 87 ATLAS muon trigger subsystem. - 88 L1Topo is a set of three (dual-width) ATCA [1.5] [1.6] modules, operated in a single ATCA - 89 "shelf" (crate), compliant with ATLAS and L1Calo standards.
-Real-time data are received via - optical fibres exclusively.
+Another source of trigger objects is the - 89 ATLAS muon trigger subsystem. - 90 L1Topo is a set of three (dual-width) ATCA [1.6] [1.7] modules, operated in a single ATCA - 91 "shelf" (crate), compliant with ATLAS and L1Calo standards.
+Real-time data are received via - 92 optical fibres exclusively.
 L1Topo runs a large number of concurrent and independent - algorithms on the input data, to derive a number of trigger bits, typically one result bit and - one overflow bit per algorithm.
-The result bits are forwarded to the Central Trigger Processor - 93 (CTP), which correlates these bits with further trigger and machine data to generate Level-1 - 94 Trigger and associated data words, to be transmitted back to the detector.
-Outputs to the CTP - are available via electrical and optical data paths. - The allocation of the three L1Topo modules (with a total of 6 L1Topo processor FPGAs) to - 97 trigger algorithm types is described in [1.7] - 98 The non-real-time data paths of L1Topo are basically identical to the L1Calo modules built - 99 for Phase-1: data are sent into the readout and the 2nd level Trigger via L1Calo RODs over - the backplane of the ATCA shelf.
-Control and global timing are accomplished via the - backplane as well.
-To that end, the L1Topo module communicates with two hub/ROD [1.8] - 102 [1.9] modules located in dedicated slots of the L1Topo shelf. - 103 The Phase-1 Level-1 trigger system and the role of L1Topo within the Level-1 Calorimeter - trigger system is described elsewhere in detail.
+The result bits are forwarded to the Central Trigger Processor - 95 (CTP), which correlates these bits with further trigger and machine data to generate Level-1 - Trigger and associated data words, to be transmitted back to the detector.
+Outputs to the CTP - 97 are available via electrical and optical data paths. - The allocation of the three L1Topo modules (with a total of 6 L1Topo processor FPGAs) to - 99 trigger algorithm types is described in [1.8] - The non-real-time data paths of L1Topo are basically identical to the eFEX and jFEX built - for Phase-1: data are sent into the readout and the 2nd level Trigger via L1Calo RODs over - the backplane of the ATCA shelf.
+The data formatting will be compatible with the already - 103 chosen formats.
+Control and global timing are accomplished via the backplane as well.
+To - that end, the L1Topo module communicates with two Hub/ROD [1.9] [1.10] modules located - in dedicated slots of the L1Topo shelf. - The Phase-1 Level-1 trigger system and the role of L1Topo within the Level-1 Calorimeter - trigger system is described elsewhere in detail.
 Material on current Phase-0 L1Topo - construction and performance is available as well.
 References are given in section 7.